 At least four dead in Orange, California business complex shooting

-At least four people, including a child, were killed Wednesday night in a shooting at a business complex in Orange, California, CBS Los Angeles reports.
-The suspect and another person were taken to a hospital in unknown condition.
+At least four people, including a child, were killed Wednesday evening in a shooting at a business complex in Orange, California, CBS Los Angeles reports.
+The suspect was taken to the hospital with a gunshot wound and was in critical condition.

-The Orange Police Department responded to reports of shots fired at around 5:30 p.m. and located multiple victims when officers arrived.
-The identities of the four victims have been released.
+The Orange Police Department responded to reports of shots fired at around 5:30 p.m, Lieutenant Jennifer Amat said during a late night news conference.
+Shots were being fired when officers arrived and an officer-involved shooting took place at the two-story complex.
+The shooting occurred on both floors of the building.

-Authorities told CBS Los Angeles that an officer-involved shooting also occurred and that a suspect was taken into custody.
+Officers found four deceased victims at the scene, Amat said.
+Authorities were trying to identify them and notify their families.

+There was no initial word on the suspect's possible motive or even on what type of business or businesses were involved.
+The complex includes businesses such as real estate services, counseling, and insurance firms.

 Representative Katie Porter, whose district includes Orange County, said she was "deeply saddened" while state Senator Tom Umberg, who represents the district Orange is in, said he was "devastated."